limpyd/redis-limpyd-jobs/README.md

   --save-errors         Save job errors in the Error model, e.g. --save-errors --no-save-errors      Do not save job errors in the Error model, e.g. --no-
                         save-errors
+  --save-tracebacks     Save exception tracebacks on job error in the Error
+                        model, e.g. --save-tracebacks
+  --no-save-tracebacks  Do not save exception tracebacks on job error in the
-  --max-loops=MAX_LOOPS
+                        Error model, e.g. --no-save-tracebacks --max-loops=MAX_LOOPS
                         Max number of jobs to run, e.g. --max-loops=100 --terminate-gracefuly